Cultural impact of Whitney Houston: Recognition

 Houston has been ranked and featured on various lists of the greatest singers of all time.
 In 2013, ABC named Houston the greatest woman in music.
 She was placed at number three on VH1's list of "50 Greatest Women of the Video Era".
-She was also ranked as one of the "Top 100 Greatest Artists of All Time" and “Top 200 Greatest Cultural Icons of All Time” by VH1.
+She was also ranked as one of the "Top 100 Greatest Artists of All Time", "Top 100 Greatest Women of Rock & Roll" and “Top 200 Greatest Cultural Icons of All Time” by VH1.
 Houston's entrance into the music industry is considered one of the 25 musical milestones of the last 25 years, according to USA Today in 2007.
 It stated that she paved the way for Mariah Carey's chart-topping vocal gymnastics.
-She was ranked as the best female vocalist of all time by Smooth Radio.
+In 2024, she was ranked as the best female vocalist of all time by Smooth Radio.
 Many major publications including the Rock and Roll Hall of Fame, Fox News, NBC News and The Independent dubbed Houston the “greatest singer of her generation”.
-In 2024, Smooth Radio named Houston the greatest female singer of all time.
 In 2025, Forbes named Houston the top black female vocalist, the number one female singer of the 80s and third of the 90s.
+In 2026, the online publication Consequence ranked her the third best vocalist of all time behind only Aretha Franklin and Queen lead singer Freddie Mercury.

 VH1 listed her 1991 "The Star-Spangled Banner" performance at the Super Bowl as one of the greatest moments that rocked TV.
 She performed before 73,813 fans, 115 million viewers in the United States and a worldwide television audience of 750 million.
 The performance has often been compared to Elvis Presley's landmark trio of shows on the Ed Sullivan Show in 1956, stating the performance was "as influential a moment in television history" as Presley's performances.
 Her Concert for a New South Africa in 1994 was considered the nation's "biggest media event since the inauguration of Nelson Mandela".
 During the 1994 FIFA World Cup Final, Houston arrived on the playing field with the legendary Brazilian soccer player Pelé and performed six songs for 25 minutes with support from several thousand dancers, flag bearers, and musicians during closing ceremony before the final game, Brazil vs. Italy; with over 2 billion viewers during her performance.